rm511130/Tanzu-Workshop-TKGI/README.md

 cf scale fact-user1 -m 64M
 cf app fact-user1
 ```
-- Now let's create a shell into one of your App containers and let's make it crash on-purpose:
+- Now let's create a shell into one of your App containers and learn more about it:

 ```
 cf ssh fact-user1                      # to create an ssh session into a container